MagneticPanda/monitor-audio-leakage/README.md

 - Step Function - The state machine that orchestrates the polling and updating of the recording state of calls.
 See the Step Function Strategy section for more information.

 ### DDB Table Strategy
+Records are indexed by the `ContactId` field.
+The `State` field is used to determine the current state of the call.
+The `RecordingState` field is used to determine if the call was successfully recorded.

 #### The `State` Field
 - `INITIALISED`: The recording and analytics behaviour has been set for the contact from the CloudWatch sub filter
 - `IN_PROGRESS - AGENT`: The contact is currently connected to an agent